stephanmg/calorimetry/docs/intro.rst

 What is CALOR?
 ==============

-CALOR is a web application based on Shiny R to allow streamlined visualization and statistical analysis of indirect calorimetry data set making use of structured metadata to faciliate downstream analysis tasks.
+CALOR is a web application based on Shiny R to allow for streamlined visualization and statistical analysis of indirect calorimetry data set making use of structured metadata to faciliate downstream analysis tasks.

-For a very brief tour use the **User guide** button in the **Visualization and statistical analysis** tab Short written examples are accessible through the **Getting help** button on the landing page.
+For a very brief tour use the **User guide** button in the **Visualization and statistical analysis** tab.
+Short written examples are accessible through the **Getting help** button on the landing page of the app.

 Getting started